 Getting breast implants is a major decision, and with any big choice comes loads of questions.
 Here are some top questions (and answers) organized by each phase of your journey, from your first consultation and the actual surgery to your recovery and later revisions.

-I will have the opportunity to feel different types of breast implants when I go to my consult.
+Will I have the opportunity to feel different types of breast implants when I go to my consult?
 What should I expect?

 Silicone gel implants feel softer and more natural than saline implants.
 You might compare saline breast implants to a balloon or Ziploc bag filled with water.
 Silicone gel implants are equivalent to a balloon or Ziploc bag filled with jelly or hair gel.

 What do implants feel like once they're inside the body?

 Think back to how your breasts felt when you were a teenager.
 Saline breast implants feel firm (both inside and outside the body), while silicone gel breast implants feel softer and more natural.

 No, the implants themselves do not get hard.
 However, in the event of capsular contracture (when scar tissue forms around the implant), your breasts will feel firm.
 This is because the scar capsule shrinks and squeezes the implant, thus making it feel firm.
 In actuality, when the implant is removed it feels just as it did when it was placed during the initial surgery.

 Implants do not have an expiration date, but they are also not lifetime devices either.
 For some women, their implants may last for more than 30 years.
 Others?
 Maybe only a few years.
 There is no way to determine how long they will last, and there a number of reasons why they fail, including rupture.

 Will I be able to breastfeed with implants?